brandchat/api-php/README.md

 * You need to register at least one event handler, otherwise the framework will generate an exception.
 * The relevant event handler will be called once you invoke the `run()` method on the `BrandChatApi` instance.
-* If the event was of a type without an event handler, nothing will happen.
+* If the event was of a type without a registered event handler, nothing will happen.
 * The code sample above would typically be contained in your controller for the route which you register as the *callback URL* on the BrandChat API dashboard.
 * As you can see in the snippet, it's possible to respond immediately to (subscribe and message) events with one or more messages back to the user.